openplotter/documentation-v1-x-x/network.md

 **Advantage**
 Less power consumption.
 A free USB port.
-You do not have to change the network mode when you are in harbour.
+You do not have to change the network mode when you are in the marina.

 **Disadvantage**
 Lower download performance.